 console.log(convertMax(maxHeap)) ;

 So, that’s all about some of the most used data structure techniques in JavaScript.
-If you want to learn more about such concept, then you must plan for our programs like: JavaScript Master, JavaScript Master Plus and JavaScript Master Plus+.
+If you want to learn more about such a concept, then you must plan for our programs like: JavaScript Master, JavaScript Master Plus, and JavaScript Master Plus+.

 There is a lot to learn in this field.
 So, readers keep going and learning.